dogoncouch/quizlight/README.md

 # quizlight
 quizlight is a terminal-based quiz program.
-It is designed to be modular, and you can easily design your own tests..
+It is designed to be modular, and you can easily design your own modules.
+It comes with a python3 module, based on [The Python Tutorial](https://docs.python.org/3/tutorial/).

 # Installing
 Requirements: git, python3-setuptools